 This protocol describes methods to study the radiosensitivity of CSCs in cancer cell lines in vitro.
 In this study, the expression of α2δ1 is continuous in NSCLC cell lines.
 Therefore, gating is based on an isotype control.
 Before sorting, α2δ1 expression should be examined in multiple cell lines by flow cytometry and validated by QPCR or western blot.
 It is recommended to re-analyze α2δ1 expression of the sorted α2δ1-high and α2δ1-low cells by flow cytometry, by observing fluorescence under a fluorescent microscope, or by QPCR (after sorting).

 Sphere formation assay is a simple way to evaluate self-renewal capacity, which can be used to preliminarily characterize putative CSCs.
 This method has been used to culture neurospheres or mammospheres to characterize stem cells in glioma or breast cancer cells, and the formula is modified to culture other types of cancer4,6,10.
 EGF and bFGF can support the self-renewal of stem cells in serum-free medium; however, basic medium and growth factors may differ for culturing different cell types.
 The semisolid medium is used to immobilize cells so that spheres are formed by cell proliferation rather than clustering together.
 Ultralow attachment plate is used in the experiment to maintain sphere morphology.
 Moreover, as CSCs are enriched after sphere culture, when the spheres are collected, digested, and seeded for secondary sphere formation, sphere formation efficiency is likely to increase in subsequent serial propagation9,10.
 A more rigorous criteria for characterizing CSCs is in vivo limiting dilution assay, in which a series of numbers of sorted positive and negative cells are injected subcutaneously into immunodeficient mice, then the frequencies of tumorigenic cells in positive and negative cell populations are calculated10,14.
-If a putative cancer stem marker is identified by sphere formation assay, further characterization by in vivo limiting dilution assay is recommended.
+If a putative cancer stem cell marker is identified by sphere formation assay, further characterization by in vivo limiting dilution assay is recommended.

 In this study the radiosensitivity of CSCs is evaluated.
 Colony formation assay is a classical way to assess the radiosensitivity.
 Seeding same number of cells in parallel wells in important.
 Adjust the cell number per mL to a suitable range to ensure the volume of cell suspension added to each well is more than 100 μL.
 If the volume is too small, the error is likely to increased.
 For cell radiation, medium with a 1 cm height is added for dose build-up, and a tissue-equivalent bolus is placed under the plate for dose backscatter.
 Researchers are recommended to refer to radiation physicists and technicians to set up the cell radiation model and calculate the dose.